MUDE-2025/PA1.1/3_install_VS_code.md

 - Python extension: https://marketplace.visualstudio.com/items?itemName=ms-python.python
 - Jupyter extension: https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter

+## Task 3.3 Activate Auto-Save

+By default VS Code does not save your work, you must do it manually (e.g., CTRL+S, or COMMAND+S).
+Unsaved files are recognizable in VS Code with a colored circle visible in the tab with the file name at the top of the window (try making a change and saving the file to see the circle disappear).
+You can enable automatic saving easily, which can save headaches later on.
+To do this, open the command palette (under toolbar "View"), then type "auto save" and select "toggle Auto Save."

+_Side note: the Command Palette is very useful for searching for and changing setting in VS Code._

-> By Tom van Woudenberg, Delft University of Technology.
+> By Tom van Woudenberg and Robert Lanzafame, Delft University of Technology.
 CC BY 4.0, more info [on the Credits page of Workbook](https://mude.citg.tudelft.nl/workbook-2025/credits.html).
+>